Siege of Antioch: Battle of Antioch

-On Monday 28 June the crusaders emerged from the city gate, with Raymond of Aguilers carrying the Holy Lance before them.
+On Monday 28 June the Crusaders emerged from the city gate, with Raymond of Aguilers carrying the Holy Lance before them.
 Kerbogha hesitated against his generals' pleadings, hoping to attack them all at once rather than one division at a time, but he underestimated their size.
-He pretended to retreat to draw the crusaders to rougher terrain, while his archers continuously pelted the advancing crusaders with arrows.
-A detachment was dispatched to the crusader left wing, which was not protected by the river, but Bohemond quickly formed a seventh division and beat them back.
-The Seljuks were inflicting many casualties, including Adhemar's standard-bearer, and Kerbogha set fire to the grass between his position and the crusaders, but this did not deter them: they had visions of three saints riding along with them: St. George, St. Mercurius, and St. Demetrius.
-The battle was brief and disastrous for the Seljuk empire.
-Duqaq deserted Kerbogha, as did Soqman and the Emir of Homs and this desertion reduced the great numerical advantage the Turkish army had over its Christian opponents.
+He pretended to retreat to draw the Crusaders to rougher terrain, while his archers continuously pelted the advancing Crusaders with arrows.
+A detachment was dispatched to the Crusader left wing, which was not protected by the river, but Bohemond quickly formed a seventh division and beat them back.
+The Seljuks were inflicting many casualties, including Adhemar's standard-bearer, and Kerbogha set fire to the grass between his position and the Crusaders, but this did not deter them: they had visions of three saints riding along with them: St. George, St. Mercurius, and St. Demetrius.
+The battle was brief and disastrous for the Seljuks.
+Duqaq deserted Kerbogha, as did Soqman and the Emir of Homs, and this desertion reduced the great numerical advantage of the Turks.
 Soon the defeated Turkish troops were in panicked retreat.